David-V-Rullo/Express-Note-Taker/README.md

 # Express-Note-Taker
 ### Description
 This is a small web based note taking app.
 It allows you to create a series of notes to retrive later.

+These notes can be added and deleted on the webpage and stored for later use via black magic and sorcery also known as computers.
 ### Links

 [GitHub](https://david-v-rullo.github.io/Express-Note-Taker/)